 id UUID of the USB device to search for.

 Searches for a USB device with the given UUID.

-See also: IUSBDevice::id
+See also: IUSBDevice::id If this method fails, the following error codes may be reported:

 • VBOX_E_OBJECT_NOT_FOUND: Given id does not correspond to any USB device.

 5.15.10 getDeviceActivity